 - Motivation to answer the call

-A well-crafted CTA acknowledges where a potential user is in their buying cycle, while ensuring the value of the services being offered has been clearly explained.
+A well-crafted CTA acknowledges where a potential user is in their buying cycle while ensuring the value of the services being offered has been clearly explained.
 It stands out clearly from the rest of the page, and users have little friction preventing them from answering the call.
 Experimenting with new CTAs presents opportunities for huge conversion rate improvement.

 How can you re-word your call to action to turn interested readers into commercial roofing leads?
 Do your downloadable resources provide enough value to deserve a company’s email?
 These are the sort of questions you’ll need to ask as you experiment!

-Find Your Commercial Roofing Leads!
+Find Your Commercial Roofing Leads

 Need help promoting your business through local search?
 Our team at Roofing Webmasters would love to partner with your team to create outstanding new growth.
-Not only do our clients enjoy fantastic rankings in organic and paid search, they also earn better traffic and more commercial roofing leads.
+Not only do our clients enjoy fantastic rankings in organic and paid search, but they also earn better traffic and more commercial roofing leads.

 Consult with one of our experts for free at (800) 353-5758, and you’ll see the difference one dedicated marketing team can make!